secar600/secar-documents/source/diagnostics.rst

 Images are viewed by using Viola.
 To start up Viola:

 - Start the viola shell script from the command line in the experiment account: :code:`start_viola.sh --setting ~/Documents/viola_settings/VD_D1783.json`.
 There should be a json file for each SECAR viewer that contains the specific viewer settings.
+If Viola is already running you can select a new json file for a new viewer in File -> Open Settings.
 - This should bring up a new window (see :numref:`Viewer_Viola1`).
 - Click "Live" to enable live viewing of the viewer.
 The text "Live" should turn red.
 - Adjust Threshold and Background sliders to enable the software to find intensity peak position, width, etc